 Welcome to McGill University and the Faculty of Arts!

-All incoming students will want to review the First Year Guide, the Academic Planning section of this website and the Accepted students website, as well as the information for students of your type (i.e. U0, U1, Exchange, Visiting, Second Degree, etc.) in this section.
+All incoming students will want to review the First Year Guide, the Academic Planning and Accepted students sections of this website, as well as the pertinent information for your student designation (i.e. U0, U1, Exchange, Visiting, Second Degree, etc.) in this section.

 A U0 student has 0-23 credits of advanced standing